-If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Tax Forms Products Coordinating Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
-Do not send the tax form to this office.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form and related schedules simpler, we would be happy to hear from you.
+You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+NW, IR-6406, Washington, DC 20224.
+Do not send the tax form to this address.
 Instead, see Where To File on page 2.